Thursday, September 28, 2017

 Friends in Missisauga, Toronto

 While in Toronto, we managed to link up with Esther Chong and spent half a day with her family.
-We knew her since she was a little primary school girl way back since 1979 when we were staying in a government rented quarter.
+We knew her since she was a little primary school girl way back in 1979 when we were staying in a government rented quarter.
 That semi-detached house in Taman Foh Sang belonged to her late father.
 Later on, the parents sent her and her brother to the house for English tuition by my wife.
 After marrying William from Brunei, the family moved to Canada and settled down in Toronto.

 Lakefront Promenade Park